Ecological Forestry

 OUR APPROACH

 NNRG’s approach to ecological forestry makes use of variable density timber harvests that mimic natural forest processes and leave standing merchantable timber as a long-term investment in the forest’s ecological and financial capital.
 At the individual parcel scale, this approach increases economic and ecological resilience through longer harvest rotations, species diversity, and structural diversity.
-Furthermore, this forest management method releases resources for dominant trees to improve structure and growth, improves soil and understory structure, diversifies native species composition, and thereby enhances habitat and biodiversity.
+Furthermore, this forest management method releases resources for dominant trees to improve structure and growth, improves soil and understory structure, diversifies native species composition, and enhances habitat and biodiversity.
 Ecological forestry also provides diversified financial value to the landowner through an array of native, merchantable timber species and the production of non-timber forest products.

 There is a broad and ongoing discussion about specific elements of ecological forestry – here are some links for further reading: